How to Buy a House home

 Making prepayments

-You might not be able to get a 15-year mortgage, since the payments are higher.
+You might not be able to qualify for a 15-year mortgage, since the payments are higher.
 Or you might already have a house with a 30-year mortgage.
-In these cases, if you can afford it, just make extra payments on your principal each month.
-Whether you're paying by check or online, there's usually a blank to write in how much extra principal you want to pay.
-(If not then contact the bank and ask them how to prepay.)
+In these cases, if you can afford it, you can make extra payments on your principal each month, which pays off your house faster and saves on interest.
 Just make sure that your mortgage agreement doesn't contain a prepayment penalty clause.
 (Most don't.)

 How much should you prepay?
 We cover that in our separate article about how to make prepayments.